monsivamon/AdGuard_DNS_Filter_Custom/README.md

 - This filter is updated **automatically every 6 hours** using GitHub Actions.
 - Manual edits or commits may also occur at irregular intervals depending on development or testing needs.
-- Please refer to the commit history for details on recent changes.

 ---